Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us08/01.requirements-engineering/Readme.md

 ### 1.5 Input and Output Data

 **Input Data:**
+n/a
 * Typed data:
-    * vehicle
-    * Current Km
-    * Maintenance/Check-up Frequency
+n/a

 **Output Data:**

+* Vehicles list
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)